Strawberry Rhubarb Jam

 I’ve never made jam before.
 I looked all over the internet, trying to find the “perfect” jam recipe.
 This is what I sound like talking to my computer as I look through recipes…

-3 cups strawberries, hulled, sliced and mashed
+- 3 cups strawberries (hulled, sliced and mashed)

-5 cups sugar
+- 5 cups sugar

-2 tbsp lemon juice
+- 2 tbsp lemon juice

-1 pinch of salt
+- 1 pinch of salt

-You will know when the jam is ready when it passes the "wrinkle test" (Something I learned from David Lebovitz's blog).
+- You will know when the jam is ready when it passes the "wrinkle test" (Something I learned from David Lebovitz's blog).
+Place a small plate in the freezer for at least 20 minutes.
 Take the small plate out of the freezer, place a little dollop of jam in the middle of the plate.
 Place in back in the freezer for a few minutes and take it back out.
 Nudge the jam with your finger.
 If it wrinkles when you do that, the jam is ready.
 If you have a candy thermometer, great.
 The jam should reach 220F.